hturnbull93/portfolio/README.md

 In `src/components/contactForm.jsx`:

-- Added a class ContactForm that extends React Component.
+- Added a class `ContactForm` that extends React Component.
-- It's state is constructed with mane, email and message as empty strings.
+- It's state is constructed with `name`, `email` and `message` as empty strings.
-- The handleChange method takes an event and sets the state with the event target's name as the event target's value (for input fields).
+- The `handleChange` method takes an event and sets the state with the event target's name as the event target's value (for input fields).
-- The handleSumbit method takes an event, prevents it's default action, then calls fetch to the root path with headers of method: POST, content type: application/x-www-form-urlencoded, and body of the form-name of contact, plus the state encoded into a url query string.
+- The `handleSumbit` method takes an event, prevents it's default action, then calls `fetch` to the root path with headers of method: POST, content type: application/x-www-form-urlencoded, and body of the form-name of contact, plus the state encoded into a url query string.
 - Helper method encode performs the encoding of an object's keys and values into a query string.
 - The ContactForm renders a form with name, email and message inputs, plus a hidden input for a bot honeypot.